The Day 1.5 million People Volunteer to Do Good Deeds [Q&A]

 Meet Hannah Wojno, the passionate director of International Good Deeds Day.

-Good Deeds Day is an annual tradition of good deeds - and some 930,000 volunteers took part in projects in 61 countries in 2015.
+Good Deeds Day is an annual tradition of good deeds - and some 1.5 million volunteers took part in projects in 70 countries in 2016.
 Behind the scenes of it all is Hannah Wojno, the Director of International Good Deeds Day.
 On this one day of the year, hundreds of thousands of people all over the world get together to help others, putting into practice the simple idea that every single person can do something good to improve the lives of others.

 1. What is your organization’s mission?